canro91/canro91.github.io/_posts/2020-03-23-GuideToNetCore.md

 </Project>
 ```

 NuGet packages are referenced under `ItemGroup` in a `PackageReference` node.
-There you are [Newtonsoft.Json](https://www.newtonsoft.com/json)! _Goodbye, `packages.config`!_
+There you are [Newtonsoft.Json](https://www.newtonsoft.com/json)!
+Goodbye, `packages.config` file!

 ## Wait!
-What happened to the csproj file?
+What happened to csproj files?

-Csproj files have been simplified.
+Csproj files have been simplified too.
 Before a csproj file listed every single file in the project.
 All your files with `.cs` extension were in it.
 Now, every `.cs` file within the folder structure of the project is part of it.

 Before, things started to get complicated as time went by and the number of files increased.
 Sometimes, merge conflicts were a nightmare.
 There were files under version control not included in the csproj file.
 Were they meant to be excluded because they didn't apply anymore?
-Or somebody tried to solve a merge conflict and forgot to include them? _This problem is no more!_
+Or somebody tried to solve a merge conflict and forgot to include them?
+This problem is no more!

 ## Where is the Web.config file?